Dean Mooney

 Dean Francis Mooney (born 24 July 1956) is an English former professional footballer who played in the Football League as a forward.

 Career

 Mooney went abroad to Norway in 1978 to play 3rd Division football with Haugar, joining fellow Englishmen Dennis Burnett (manager) and Barry Salvage.
 Mooney was a great hit from the start and was the club's top scorer for the two season he was at the club.
-After winning promotion to the second division in 1978, Haugar went all the way to the Norwegian Cup Final in 1979, and Mooney put them 1-0 up against Viking with a trademark header.
+After winning promotion to the second division in 1978, Haugar went all the way to the 1979 Norwegian Football Cup final, and Mooney put them 1-0 up against Viking with a trademark header.
 A dubious penalty and an own-goal turned the match around after half-time, in what was to be Mooney's last game for the club.
 He then joined GAIS for the 1980 season, in which he played 21 matches and scored seven goals.